DuMont 181 Restoration

 The sixth pre-war

-television to grace my collection is this 1939 DuMont Model
+television added to my collection is this 1939 DuMont Model

 181 television with radio, original price was $540.00.